-Important: See the Academic Advising and Learning office for pre-professional studies information.
+Important: See the Student Success and Advising office for pre-professional studies information.
 These requirements change often, and you are responsible to check them yourself.
 Within the WOU hub of webpages, any information about pre-professional programs cannot be considered authoritative.

 Please Note: Pre-Professional programs are NOT Bachelor Degrees or Certificates.
 The Pre-Professional coursework is designed to provide you courses which apply towards the prerequisites of a given program, but you will not be awarded any degree from Western Oregon University based upon this coursework.